-The teachings on the MP3 CDs can be played from computers or other
+MP3 teaching files can be played from computers or other

-can also be transferred to a computer hard drive or to portable
+transferred to your computer hard drive or to any portable media

 Transferring them to your hard drive can make it more